 Local 8 was an interracial, multiethnic local that was part of the Industrial Workers of the World (IWW), a militant, left-wing labor union.
 From its inception, the IWW has been committed to racial equality, though African Americans played a relatively small role in the organization.
-By contrast, Local 8, a branch of Philadelphia longshoremen, possessed the IWW’s largest contingent of African Americans as well as its most significant black leader, Ben Fletcher.
+By contrast, Local 8, a branch of Philadelphia (Pennsylvania) longshoremen, possessed the IWW’s largest contingent of African Americans as well as its most significant black leader, Ben Fletcher.

 Also called the Wobblies, the IWW believed in equal treatment for African Americans.
 Article I, Section I of the IWW Constitution declared that all workers, regardless of color or creed, could join the IWW.
-The IWW believed that all wage workers, regardless of their ethnic, national, or racial heritage, should identify as workers in opposition to their employers, with whom workers shared “nothing in common.”
+The IWW believed that all wage workers, regardless of their ethnic, national, or racial heritage, should identify as workers in opposition to their employers, with whom workers had “nothing in common.”

 Local 8 proved the IWW’s ideology could work in practice.
 In 1913 several thousand longshoremen, who loaded and unloaded ships, joined the IWW because it preached equality and had proven that its militant “direct action” tactics could succeed.
 Over the next decade, Local 8 dominated the ports along the Delaware River, despite intense opposition from employers and the government.
 Beyond many “bread and butter” gains, Local 8 also integrated work gangs, meetings, social gatherings, and leadership posts—all unprecedented among labor unions at that time.